 This page is a personal account of what panic attacks were like for me.
 If you are looking for a more formal page on panic attacks that discusses treatments and recovery options, you should read this first.

-I have a lot more compassion now towards myself, and I thought that if I wrote a personal account of my own development of panic, that you might be able to relate to it, and in doing so, not feel ashamed, as you have enough to contend with, with the panic attacks!
+I have a lot more compassion now towards myself, and I thought that if I wrote a personal account of my development of panic, you might be able to relate to it and in doing so, not feel ashamed, as you have enough to contend with, with the panic attacks!

 The first night I had a panic attack.

-I had just finished a phone call late at night and felt what I can only describe as a feeling of electricity travelling up through my legs.
+I had just finished a phone call late at night and felt what I could only describe as electricity travelling up through my legs.

 I wasn’t too alarmed at this, as I had been experiencing similar sensations for about one month before, but not to this extent.

 Very quickly, I found it hard to breathe.
 My face was tingling, and the air was not getting in.
 I was suffocating.

-It is hard to remember all the symptoms that I experienced, and I am sure I will miss a few.
-What I will not miss is having an immediate feeling of complete and utter terror.
+It is hard to remember all the symptoms I experienced, and I will surely miss a few.
+I will not miss an immediate feeling of complete and utter terror.

-I believed, without a shadow of a doubt that I was dying.
+I believed, without a doubt, that I was dying.

 I checked my pulse, and it was very faint.

 I was alone.
 After midnight, I ran to the apartment upstairs and started banging on the door that I needed help.

-I rang a friend who lived nearby and she sent her husband round.
+I rang a friend who lived nearby, and she sent her husband around.

 I was out on the street waiting for him to arrive, and he drove me to the hospital.
-The journey was terrifying as I found it difficult to breathe, and my pulse felt weak.
+The journey was terrifying as I found breathing difficult, and my pulse felt weak.

 I was kept in the hospital until about 5 am while they did tests.
 Everything was okay.
 They said I might have had a panic attack and checked in with my doctor during the day.